-In 2002 American teenage singer Kaci recorded a cover, which reached #10 in the UK.
-Kaci Lynn Battaglia was a child star, who by the age had sung the national anthem at a New York Yankees baseball game and presented a Disney Christmas TV special.
+In 2002, the American teenage singer Kaci recorded a cover, which reached #10 in the UK.
+Kaci Lynn Battaglia was a child star who by the age of 10 had sung the national anthem at a New York Yankees baseball game and presented a Disney Christmas TV special.

 In 1977, a young couple was ambushed by serial killer David Berkowitz, aka the Son of Sam, while sitting in a parked car listening to this song.
 The scene is recreated and discussed in the 1994 thriller Copycat, starring Sigourney Weaver and Holly Hunter.